 The Society is governed by an Executive Committee, composed of the President, President-Elect, Secretary, Treasurer, Chairman of Academic Development and Past-president.
-In 2012-2013, the President of the Society is David M. Hansell, MD, from Royal Brompton Hospital and Trust in London, UK.
+In 2013-2014, the President of the Society is Johny A. Verschakelen, MD, PhD, of the University of Leuven in Leuven, Belgium.

 The Society is managed through the American College of Radiology in Reston, Virginia, U.S.A.

-The Fleischner Society 2013 members-only annual meeting will be held June 12-14, 2013 on Jeju Island in South Korea, immediately following the Third World Congress of Thoracic Imaging in Seoul, South Korea.
+The Fleischner Society 2013 members-only annual meeting was held June 12-14, 2013 on Jeju Island in South Korea, immediately following the Third World Congress of Thoracic Imaging in Seoul, South Korea.